Timothy Leary: Personal life

-Leary was also a member of the Church of the SubGenius.

 Influence

 Leary was an early influence on applying game theory to psychology, having introduced the concept to the International Association of Applied Psychology in 1961 at its annual conference in Copenhagen.
 He was also an early influence on transactional analysis.
 His concept of the four life scripts, dating to 1951, became an influence on transactional analysis by the late 1960s, popularized by Thomas Harris in his book, I'm OK, You're OK.

 Many consider Leary one of the most prominent figures of the counterculture of the 1960s, and since those times he has remained influential on pop culture, literature, television, film and, especially, music.

 Leary coined the influential term reality tunnel, a kind of representative realism.
 The theory states that, with a subconscious set of mental filters formed from their beliefs and experiences, everyone interprets the same world differently, hence "Truth is in the eye of the beholder."

 His ideas influenced the work of his friend Robert Anton Wilson.
 This influence went both ways, with Leary taking just as much from Wilson.
 Wilson's 1983 book Prometheus Rising was an in-depth, highly detailed and inclusive work documenting Leary's eight-circuit model of consciousness.
 Although the theory originated in discussions between Leary and a Hindu holy man at Millbrook, Wilson was one of its most ardent proponents and introduced it to a mainstream audience in 1977's bestselling Cosmic Trigger.
 In 1989, they appeared together on stage in a dialog called The Inner Frontier hosted by the Association for Consciousness Exploration, the same group that had hosted Leary's first Cleveland appearance in 1979.

 World religion scholar Huston Smith was "turned on" by Leary after being introduced to him by Aldous Huxley in the early 1960s.
 Smith interpreted the experience as deeply religious, and described it in detailed religious terms in his book Cleansing of the Doors of Perception.
 Smith asked Leary whether he knew the power and danger of what he was conducting research with.
 In Mother Jones Magazine, 1997, Smith commented:

 First, I have to say that during the three years I was involved with that Harvard study, LSD was not only legal but respectable.
 Before Tim went on his unfortunate careening course, it was a legitimate research project.
 Though I did find evidence that, when recounted, the experiences of the Harvard group and those of mystics were impossible to tell apart—descriptively indistinguishable—that's not the last word.
 There is still a question about the truth of the disclosure.
+Was the drug-induced mystical experience just an emotional jag that messed up some neural connections?
+Or was it a genuine disclosure, an epiphany?